Rohingya insurgents reject Amnesty report on Hindu villagers killed in Myanmar

 “We categorically deny all of these unjustifiable and careless serious criminal accusations mentioned in the said report,” ARSA said in a statement signed by its leader Ata Ullah and posted on social media network Twitter late on Friday.

-A military response to the Rohingya insurgent attacks pushed nearly 700,000 Rohingya Muslims to flee from northern Rakhine to neighboring Bangladesh, which the United Nations and aid agencies called “a textbook example of ethnic cleansing”.
+Myanmar’s military response to the Rohingya insurgent attacks have driven nearly 700,000 Rohingya Muslims to flee from northern Rakhine to neighboring Bangladesh, in what the United Nations and aid agencies have called “a textbook example of ethnic cleansing”.

-Myanmar rejected the accusation of ethnic cleansing, as well as most of the accounts of killings and rape recounted by many of the refugees arriving in Bangladesh.
+Myanmar has rejected the accusations of ethnic cleansing, as well as most of the accounts of killings and rape recounted by many of the refugees arriving in Bangladesh.

+Tirana Hassan, Amnesty International’s Crisis Response Director, said the group “absolutely stands by the findings” of its investigation and urged Myanmar authorities to allow unfettered access to northern Rakhine for U.N. and other independent investigators.

-Reporting by Yimou Lee, Sam Aung Moon and Simon Lewis; Editing by Clarence Fernandez
+Reporting by Yimou Lee, Sam Aung Moon and Simon Lewis; Editing by Clarence Fernandez and Gareth Jones